Kluvens/Computer-Science/Networking/link-layer.md

 6. Half-Duplex and Full-Dulplex: With full-dulplex transmission, both nodes at the ends of a link may transmit packets at the same time.
 With half-duplex transmission, a node cannot both transmit and receive at the same time.

+Place where the link layer is implemented:
+- in each-and-every host
+- link layer implemented in network interface card (NIC) or on a chip
+  - Ethernet, WiFi card or chip
+  - implements link, physical layer
+- attaches into host's system buses
+- combination of hardware, software, firmware

+On the sending side:
+- encapsulates datagram in frame
+- adds error checking bits, reliable data transfer, flow control, etc

+On the receiving side:
+- looks for errors, reliable data transfer, flow control, etc
+- extracts datagram, passes to upper layer at receiving side

 ## Error Detection and Correction Techniques

 ### Parity Checks